 (c) each other party to the agreement consents to the incorporation of those provisions into the award,

-the Commission shall by order vary the award by incorporating those provisions of the agreement into the award, but the variation shall be expressly limited to the employees and employers to whom the agreement extends.
+the Commission must by order vary the award by incorporating those provisions of the agreement into the award, but the variation must be expressly limited to the employees and employers to whom the agreement extends.

 (2) This section does not limit the operation of section 40 and that section applies to any application or order made under this section.

 [Section 40A inserted: No. 20 of 2002 s.
-118.]
+118; amended: No. 30 of 2021 s.
+76(2).]

 40B.
 Power to vary awards to reflect statutory etc. requirements, to promote efficiency and to facilitate implementation